-In the spring of 2017, Remotes engaged a professional research company with the ability to speak First Nation languages to conduct a random phone survey to gauge electrical safety awareness among people living in its service territory.
+In the spring of 2018, Remotes engaged a professional research company with the ability to speak First Nation languages to conduct a random phone survey to gauge electrical safety awareness among people living in its service territory.
 The survey was designed by the ESA and assessed participants' safety awareness in six core areas: the likelihood to call before digging, the impacts of touching a power line, safe distances when around power lines, safe distances when around downed power lines, danger of tampering with electrical equipment, and actions to be taken when an occupied vehicle is in contact with a power line.
-For 2017, the Company reported an overall index score of 70.4%, a slight improvement over the previous result in 2016.
+For 2018, the Company reported an overall index score of 70.40%, comparable to prior years.
 The score was determined by applying the index score to each response in the categories mentioned above, where "best answers" received a score of 1 and "incorrect answers" received a score of 0.
-Most respondents understood the danger of touching an overhead wire (85%) and tampering with electrical equipment (81%), but fewer were able to state precisely in feet or meters how close they could come to an overhead line (18%).
-While about the same number (18%) said they would call before digging, however there are very few underground cables in Remotes' service territory.
-To improve the public's awareness of hazards, Remotes has undertaken educational efforts that include warning signs at hydroelectric and diesel generating stations, radio ads, school presentations and information on electrical hazards in bill inserts.
+Most respondents understood the danger of touching an overhead wire (85%) and tampering with electrical equipment (81%).
+Some improvements were noted in both how close they could come to an overhead line and whether they would call before digging, but there are very few underground cables in Remotes' service territory.
+Remotes has undertaken educational efforts that include: warning signs at hydroelectric and diesel generating stations; radio ads; school presentations and information on electrical hazards in bill inserts; and, Remotes will continue to do so in the future.

-2017 Scorecard MD&A
+2018 Scorecard MD&A

-Page 4 of 9
+Page 4 of 8

-• Component B - Compliance with Ontario Regulation 22/04
+• Component B - Compliance with Ontario Regulation 22/04, made under the Electricity Act, 1998

-Ontario Regulation 22/04 was introduced in early 2004 following recommendations from the ESA to ensure electrical safety and to track and report the safety records and compliance of electricity distributors.
+O. Reg.
+22/04 was introduced in early 2004 following recommendations from the ESA to ensure electrical safety and to track and report the safety records and compliance of electricity distributors.
 Distribution companies are required to submit declarations of compliance on the design, construction, and maintenance of distribution systems in accordance with the regulation, on an annual basis.
 An external auditor reviews and submits a final report, along with a signed declaration of compliance by an officer of the company, to the ESA for review and to establish a final result.
-The performance target for compliance with Ontario Regulation 22/04 is for the distributor to be fully compliant, and is recorded as Compliant (C), Non-Compliant (NC), or Needs Improvement (NI).
-In 2017, Remotes was assessed by the ESA as Needs Improvement in compliance with Ontario Regulation 22/04.
-A third party application was found to have inadequate documentation.
-During 2017, Remotes developed a guideline and changed the process for joint use attachments.
-The enhanced process requires greater detail in the application coupled with improved timelines for compliance.
+The performance target for compliance with O. Reg.
+22/04 is for the distributor to be fully compliant, and the distributor is recorded as Compliant (C), Non-Compliant (NC), or Needs Improvement (NI).
+In 2018, Remotes was assessed by the ESA as Compliant in compliance with O. Reg.
+22/04.